miquelbeltran/miquelbeltran/README.md

 # Miguel Beltran - @MiBLT

 Hi!
-I'm Miguel, a **Freelance Software Developer Consultant** specialized in native and cross-platform mobile app development.
+I'm Miguel, a **Freelance** dev specialized in native and cross-platform mobile app development.
 I have years of experience on Android, Flutter, Kotlin and Firebase products.
 I am based in Germany and love remote work!

 ## Current Open Source projects: